Activity measures of dynamical systems over non-archimedean fields: Example: quadratic polynomials

 On the other hand, the Julia set of $f_t$ with $|t|>1$ is a Cantor set in the annulus $\{ z\in \pr(k)|$ $|z|=|t|\}$ while that of $f_t$ with $|t|\leq 1$ is a singleton $\{\zeta_{0,1}\}$ since $f_t$ has good reduction.
-As a consequence the drastic bifurcation occurs at the point $\zeta_{0,1}$.
+As a consequence a drastic bifurcation occurs at the point $\zeta_{0,1}$.
 Also \cite{TS} shows that the bifurcation locus equals the set of parameters where there exist some unstably indefferent periodic point or some repelling periodic point with multiplicity greater than $1$.
 The point $\zeta_{0,1}$ corresponds to the one with unstably indefferent periodic point.
-Indeed, there is only one attracting periodic point $z_0$ of $f_t$: $x=1-\sqrt{1-4t}$.
+Indeed, there is only one attracting periodic point $z_0$ of $f_t$: $z_0=1-\sqrt{1-4t}$.
 Then, this is unstably indefferent if $t=\zeta_{0,1}$ since the absolute value of this is the following:

 \begin{rmk} In case a family $f$ has wild ramification for some $t$, the activity of critical points cannot describe the J-stability.
-Let us see this in the same example as above but the residue characteristic is $2$: \begin{prop} \textit{ Assume that the characteristic of the residue field of $K$ is $2$.
+We can easily see this in the same example as above but the residue characteristic is $2$.
+The proof is straightforward: \begin{prop} \textit{ Assume that the characteristic of the residue field of $K$ is $2$.
 Set $f_t(z)=z^2+t$, $c(t)=0$ and $c_n(t)=f_t^n(c(t))=f_t^n(0)$.
-Denote $\mathcal{M}$ the Mandelbrot set as above and $\mathcal{B}(f)$ be the set of point in the parameter space where $f_t$ has unstably indifferent cycle.
+Denote by $\mathcal{M}$ the Mandelbrot set as above and $\mathcal{B}(f)$ be the set of points in the parameter space where $f_t$ has unstably indifferent cycle.
 Then,

-In this case, the above two sets don't coincide.} \end{prop} The argument which shows the Mandelbrot set is $\mathcal{D}(0,1)$ is valid in this case, too.
+In this case, the above two sets do not coincide.} \end{prop} The argument which shows the Mandelbrot set is $\mathcal{D}(0,1)$ is valid in this case, too.
 Only thing to consider here is about $\mathcal{B}(f)$.
 As we change the coordinate as $z\mapsto z-\sqrt{t}$, we have the family $\{g_t(z)=z-2\sqrt{t}z\}$.
 This has good reduction if $|t|\leq4$.
 Hence, when $|t|\leq4$, the polynomial $f_t$ has potentially good reduction.
 In this case, the Julia set $J(f_t)$ moves continuously, so this should be J-stable even though this motion is out of the scope of the definition of J-stability in \cite{TS} since the stability is defined only if the Julia set has some classical point.
 For this case, the same drastic bifurcation described above occurs at $\zeta_{0,4}$, instead of $\zeta_{0,1}$, different from the boundary of the Mandelbrot set.
 The problem is from the constant $\varepsilon$ in Theorem \ref{BIJL}.
 In this case, we have